Donkey Kong: Jungle Climber

-DK: Jungle Climber is a 2007 puzzle-platform game developed by Paon and published by Nintendo for the Nintendo DS handheld video game console.
+also stylised as DK: Jungle Climber, is a 2007 puzzle-platform game developed by Paon and published by Nintendo for the Nintendo DS handheld video game console.
 It was released in Japan on August 9, 2007, and in western territories later that year.
 It was re-released for the Wii U's Virtual Console in Japan and North America in July 2015 and in Europe and Australia in August.

 DK: Jungle Climber is a sequel to DK: King of Swing (2005) for the Game Boy Advance, featuring similar gameplay, but the visuals have been designed to more closely resemble Donkey Kong Country and add dual screen support.

 Gameplay

 Like DK: King of Swing, DK: Jungle Climber features Donkey Kong and Diddy Kong as the main characters.
 To navigate the levels, the player must hold down L and R to jump, and alternating between L and R allows Donkey Kong to hold onto or let go of the pegs on the levels.
 When Donkey Kong is only holding onto one peg, he will spin, allowing him to climb up the pegs.
 The game features new moves, new items, and minigames.
 It uses the dual screens to give the illusion of one tall screen.
 The game features a multiplayer mode for up to four players.